 Speech Therapy Solutions, PLLC is owned by Natalie Parker, a national certified and state licensed Speech Language Pathologist.
 She has been a resident of Youngsville, NC since childhood and is excited to be able to open a practice to give back to the community she has called home for so long.

-Natalie attended Youngsville Elementary school and Franklinton High school.
-After high school, she attended the University of North Carolina at Greensboro.
-Natalie graduated with a Bachelor’s degree in Communication Disorders.
+Natalie attended the University of North Carolina at Greensboro and graduated with a Bachelor’s degree in Communication Disorders.
 She attended Appalachian State University, where she completed her Master of Arts in Speech-Language Pathology.
 Natalie’s practicum experiences in graduate school included acute care, inpatient and outpatient rehabilitation, a early intervention private practice, an elementary school, and a skilled nursing facility.
 She earned additional training in the LiPS program for children with speech and reading disorders.

 During her professional career, Natalie has had the opportunity to work with a variety of populations and disorders.
 She also has gained experience working as a speech-language pathologist in a variety of settings including schools, daycares, and homes.
 Natalie worked for Franklin County public schools with special needs children and also has a great deal of knowledge and experience in early intervention.

-Natalie has had the opportunity to professionally work with children with children with Developmental Delays, Feeding/Oral Motor Disorders, Down Syndrome, Autism, Apraxia, Language-Based Literacy Disorders, Fluency Disorders, Medically Fragile Children, and Articulation/Phonological Disorders.
-She has received specialized training in Feeding assessment/intervention, Childhood Apraxia of Speech, Autism Spectrum Disorders, The Floortime Method, Beckman Oral Motor Assessment and Intervention, basic sign language, and the Picture Exchange Communication System.
+Natalie has had the opportunity to professionally work with children with children with Developmental Delays, Feeding/Oral Motor Disorders, Down Syndrome, Autism, Childhood Apraxia of Speech, Language-Based Literacy Disorders, Fluency Disorders, Medically Fragile Children, and Articulation/Phonological Disorders.
+She has received specialized training in Motor Speech Disorders, Feeding assessment/intervention, Autism Spectrum Disorders, The Floortime Method, Beckman Oral Motor Assessment and Intervention, high tech communication devices, and the Picture Exchange Communication System.
 She enjoys working with individuals of all ages and their families.
 Natalie is licensed by the board of North Carolina and has her Certificate of Clinical Competence from the American Speech Language Hearing Association.

 Lisa received her Bachelor’s degree in Communication Disorders at North Carolina State University in Raleigh, NC in May 2009.
 She received her Master’s degree in Speech Language Pathology from North Carolina Central University in Durham, NC in May 2011.
 Lisa graduated with a specialization in Early Intervention and Assistive Technology.